NoR47000/VRVolleyball/README.md

-and create an unstoppable vibration, if it does, go to Edit> Project Settings> Physics find the interaction matrix and unselect the BodyxBody checkbox
+and create an unstoppable vibration, if it does, go to Edit> Project Settings> Physics find the interaction matrix and unselect the BodyxBody checkbox Also unselect Body x Dynamic Object

+Not necessary :
-Add mesh collider to leftHand and rightHand Objects to player gameObject in the scene (player > steamVRObjects).
+//Add mesh collider to leftHand and rightHand Objects to player gameObject in the scene (player > steamVRObjects).
-Unselect the Sphere Collider in both hands.
+//Unselect the Sphere Collider in both hands.

 Then start project